briansimiyuj/doctor-appointment-app/README.md

         iii.
 Create a doctor type in order to accept doctor data as prop iv.
 Set availability status of the doctors randomly
       c.
 Create a button to view all doctors

+    5. Create a Banner component and mount it on Home page
+      a.
+Create left side of the banner which will have a heading, a paragraph, and a button for booking an appointment